How do we fix Michigan’s infrastructure?

 In fact, two recent independent studies (one published in December 2016, and the other in January 2017) concluded that Michigan needs $4 billion more every year for decades to repair and/or replace what’s aging or broken.

-Read the two studies – and the 2018 Report Card for Michigan’s infrastructure – here:
+Read the recent studies – and the 2018 Report Card for Michigan’s infrastructure – here:

 - Michigan Section of the American Society of Civil Engineers: “2018 Report Card for Michigan’s Infrastructure,” issued March 6, 2018